-We have already invested £8.1 million in improving the monitoring of our CSOs since 2015, and now have spill monitors on 96.7% of all of our CSOs.
+We have already invested £8.1 million in improving the monitoring of our CSOs since 2015, and now have spill monitors on almost 99% of all of our CSOs.
 The monitors record the number and duration of spills and this data – known as EDM data - is published on our website as can be seen below.

 We also provide real time spill information for key bathing waters to interested bodies, including Surfers Against Sewage.